Hike to Pulpit Rock

 After 5 hours of sleep in 10 layers of clothing because of the cold, we set off to our adventure to Preikestolen.
 It was my first day in Norway and despite the lack of sleep I never felt more awake.
 I wanted to visit the country for a long time and had the whole trip planned out.

-After we took pictures from every possible angles and had our lunch while admiring the cliff which was formed during the ice age we started to make our way back.
+After we took pictures from every possible angle and had our lunch while admiring the cliff which was formed during the ice age we started to make our way back.
 It started to rain, which made us and everyone else walk much faster.
 We were happy to get back to the parking lot to our car after this 8 km hike.
 We were all soaked by then, but for that view it was so worth it.
+The hike itself wasn’t too challenging and I would recommend it even if you are in Norway with kids.

 In my next post I write about the scariest experience of my life: standing on Kjeragbolten.